-- ❖ If the student is enrolled in high school, the goal will be: - "Complete school year promoted" if they are in grades 9-11.
-Once the student is a high school senior or have approximately one year left to graduate, the goal becomes: "Obtain high school degree" - If the student is in a GED program, the goal will be: - "Advance a grade level in a GED Program and/or Pass a section of the GED exam."
+- If the student is enrolled in high school (including a transfer high school or YABC), the goal will be: "Complete school year promoted with 10+ credits" if they are in grades 9-11.
+Once the student is a high school senior or have approximately one year left to graduate, the goal becomes: "Obtain high school degree" - If the student is in an GED program, the goal will be:

-Once they are ready to take the full exam or are close to passing most of it, the goal becomes: "Obtain GED" - If the student is enrolled in an alternate assessment (non-degree) high school program, the goal is:
+"Advance a grade level in a High School / GED Program and/or Pass a section of the GED exam."
+Once they are ready to take the full exam or are close to passing most of it, the goal becomes: "Obtain High School Equivalency"

+If the student is enrolled in an alternate assessment (non-degree) high school program, the goal is:
-"Complete school year with 85%+ Attendance and Mastery of IEP goals\IEP Goals."

-Once the student is one year away from graduating, the goal becomes:

-"Obtain Skills and Achievement Commencement Credential"
+"Complete school year with 90%+ attendance and mastery of IEP Goals."
+Once the student is one year away from graduating, the goal becomes: "Obtain Skills and Achievement Commencement Credential"